 The Good Store is a thrift shop in Berlin that strives to sell high-quality, contemporary apparel and look beyond that and give it a richer purpose.
 With a progressive, modern approach to fashion, their pieces are carefully selected and sold in their minimalistic store.
 Therefore putting less focus on the store and more emphasis on the items for sale.
 The owners want you to love the items you purchase and consider your role as an owner who will pass items on to the next owners — to prolong the life of vintage clothing, artisanal jewellery and selected homeware for as long as possible.

 Garments Vintage is a special one for sure.
 It’s not your everyday vintage store in Berlin.
 It even has a hidden back garden filled with flowers, and clothing isn’t just organised by colours and styles — they also consider your mood!
-It’s exclusively for womenswear and features some incredible specialities, including costumes and dresses for special occasions.
+It’s exclusively for womenswear and features some incredible specialities, including costumes, novelty items, and dresses for special occasions.
 It may not be everyone’s cup of tea, but regardless, it’s an experience for sure — and a new experience is always worth your time!

 Paul’s Boutique is what most people would picture when they hear ‘thrift shop’.
 It’s a small space that houses a vast range of items, and when I say huge, I’m not exaggerating.
 So much so that the owners advise customers to put some time aside so that they can thoroughly explore everything they have to offer.
-Vintage clothing, shoes, toys, collectables, vinyl records and the list goes on!
+Vintage clothing, shoes, toys, collectibles, vinyl records and the list goes on!
 It’s also worth noting that Paul’s Boutique is one of four thrift shops in Berlin that the owners operate, the others being Goo, Repeater and Torstrasse.
 The information for all of their stores can be found on the Paul’s Boutique website.

 So, which thrift shops in Berlin did I miss?